Tinter/Tinter-Furniture/README.md

 Composition layout:
 Compositions are just files with the output from out.sqf copy pasted inside them, these files are stored in "furniture/compositions".
 Import.sqf is in charge of including these files, both to ensure the file doesn't get too large, but also to ensure commands happen in the right order.

+Object variables:
+tint_house_blacklisted - Set this to ´´true´´ to exclude it from being dressed up tint_house_index - Set this to a nonnegative integer to force it to use a specific composition